PipedreamHQ/pipedream/docs/docs/code/python/import-mappings/README.md

 The special comment `pipedream add-package <package name>` will install the package into your workflow environment.

-This is the new preferred way to import packages in Python code steps with mismatching names.
+This is the new preferred way to import packages in Python code steps with mismatching module names.

 <PythonMappings />